Nidhi0152/CST8916/Readme.md

 #### JSON Payload Structure

-Here’s the structure of the JSON payload sent by the simulated Dow'sLake sensors:
+Here’s the structure of the JSON payload sent by the simulated Dow's Lake sensors:
 ```
 {
     "location": "Dow's Lake",